 |2004||Holman Christian Standard Bible||0||12||12|

 Now, we know that there must be a reason why some bibles have more passages that say hell and others that don’t.
 If you think this is a ploy from Satan himself, bear with me as we muddle through this with are brain caps on.
 If you look at the graph above you will notice something rather interesting.
-The King James Version and the Latin vulgate are the only versions that have the word hell listed in the Old Testament.
+The King James Version and the Latin vulgate are the only versions that have the word hell listed in the Older Testament.
 The original Hebrew Bible does not list the word hell one time.
-I repeat, do the research, hell is not found in the entirety of the Old Testament, but neither is everlasting.
-I did not say hell does not exist, I merely stated it’s not in the original Old Testament text.
+Do the research–hell is not found in the entirety of the Older Testament, but neither is everlasting.
+I did not say hell does not exist.
+I merely stated it’s not in the original Older Testament text.
 Remember, I am not talking about the lake of fire but a word study.

-In order to take you through the Old Testament and The King James references, first, we need to go over the word “hell.”
+In order to take you through the Older Testament and The King James references, first, we need to go over the word “hell.”